matildedol/matildedol/README.md

 -->
 - 🌊 I am an Artificial Intelligence MSc student at Bocconi University
 - 🏔️ Prior to this, I did my BSc in Economic and Social Sciences also at Bocconi
-- 💫 During my BSc, I worked as a research assistant for Prof. Massimo Marinacci in the field of theoretical economics and mathematics
+- 🏄🏼‍♀️ During my BSc, I worked as a research assistant for Prof. Massimo Marinacci in the field of theoretical economics and mathematics
 - ☀️ I also studied General Biology and Genetics as single courses

 In my GitHub profile you will find the projects I have worked or am working on.
 I hope you find them interesting, and if you do, feel free to reach out anytime!

-More:
+More on me:

-I am very curious and always eager to understand how things work!
-My main academical interests lie at the intersection between Computer Science, Mathematics and Econometrics.
+My main academical interest lies at the intersection between Computer Science, Mathematics and Econometrics.

+I am very curious and always fascinated by the deep understanding of how things work!

 Alongside Maths, I love spending time with friends and in nature, doing sports, like volleyball, surfing, and skiing.